AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/editor/index.md

 # Editor APIs
-The Editor APIs provide access to the user's document, allowing you to access the document structure and properties, and apply changes to it via authoring methods.
+The Editor APIs provide access to the user's document, allowing you to access the document structure and properties, and apply changes to it via the provided APIs.

 <InlineAlert slots="text" variant="warning"/>